Record Release (12-inch) Video

-The Record Release 12-inch project was completed in 2019 (6642 vinyl pellets, weighing 180g, were released one at a time over the span of seven years).
+The Record Release 12-inch project was completed in 2019 (6642 vinyl pellets, weighing a total of 180g, were released one at a time over the span of seven years).

-The videos are produced with a Max/MSP patch that enable the image series to be played back over any desired duration.
-The ones I am primarily working with are 33, 45, and 78 minutes—referencing the three standard RPM (Revolutions per Minute) speeds found on turntables.
+The durations I am primarily working with for a live context are 33, 45, and 78 minutes (referencing the three standard RPM (Revolutions per Minute) speeds found on turntables).
 But the patch enables it to be set to play back over any duration: one hour, one day, one week, length of an exhibition, etc.

 The rate of playback is determined by the original timestamp of the images of the series that shows each pellet released into the world (on a hand, a ledge, a railing, somebody else’s artwork, etc.).
 In other words, the playback rate is proportional to the time it took me to release the 6642 pellets.

 The audio on the videos consists of: a) the title of each image is spoken by a synthesized text-to-speech voice; b) a sine wave with a frequency determined by the image number, i.e. image no. 1909 = 1.909kHz tone; c) the amount of green and red in each image is analyzed and produces a modulation of the tone sound.

 The first complete version was presented as part of Press Record, a solo exhibition at Oboro in Montréal, February 13 – March 20, 2021.
 For that context they were presented on two synced screens and titled RR12 (Strobe L) and RR12 (Strobe R).